 Check the Zoning...
 Again

-The Zoning By-law is the determining factor for where a business can operate in the City of London.
+The Zoning By-law is an important factor in determining where a business can operate in the City of London.
 Before you purchase land or a building, or sign a lease, make sure you check (again, if necessary) to ensure that the business you wish to operate is permitted to operate at the address in question.

-The reason it is important to check the zoning before committing to a property is to ensure that the City's definition of your business did not change during the time you were doing research and/or creating your business plan.
+The reason it is important to check the zoning before committing to a property is to ensure your business model continues to comply with the zoning regulations.
 Small changes in certain aspects of your business - for example the square footage of your retail space, the extension of a food preparation area, or if you've decided to store and assemble your products on, or off, site - can impact zoning regulations and therefore potentially restrict your operation from certain locations.

 Remember: Real estate agents or landlords may tell you that a property permits your business, but the only way to be sure is by confirming the zoning with the City of London.